ALPHA GRAY

 The gray wolf yelped in pain, stumbling backward as I pressed my advantage.
 But Beta Parker's other warriors rallied around him, fighting to protect their packmate.

-In the chaos, Beta Parker himself was overpowered and subdued, his eyes flashing with anger and defiance as he realized the battle was lost.
+In the chaos, Beta Parker himself was overpowered and subdued.
+His eyes flashing with anger and defiance as he realized the battle was lost.

 "Fight!
 No one will stop!"
-Beta Parker declared, his chest heaving with anger.
+Parker declared, his chest heaving with anger.
 "If I die, continue the fight.”

 Beta Parker growled loudly, “You may have won this battle, but you'll never win the war.”